 Planning to travel to Merida, Mexico?
 Here’s what you need to know before you go.
 Not planning to travel to Merida?
 Here’s why you should.

-Merida is one of Mexico’s up-and-coming destinations – a chill blend of pretty architecture, laid-back bars and cultural attractions.
-No wonder it’s popping on to so many travellers’ Mexico itineraries.
+Mérida is one of Mexico’s up-and-coming destinations, a chilled blend of pretty architecture, laid-back bars and cultural attractions.
+No wonder it’s popping onto so many travellers’ Mexico itineraries.

-That’s why I’ve written this guide to Merida, Mexico – everything you need to know to help you make the most out of your trip.
+That’s why I’ve written this guide to Mérida: everything you need to know to make the most of your trip.

 Cool Things to do in Merida